genome/rex/README.md

 * perl/Tool - Command objects used by Workflow XML
 * definitions - contains re-usable DSL files
 * vim - contains vim syntax hilighting files for the DSL
-* t/SystemTest - each subdirectory is a separate system test
+* t/Compiler/SystemTest - each subdirectory is a separate system test

 ## TODO
+1. get parallel by and converge working
+2. improve alignment to split by read-group & merge
+3. implement variant detection process with Mutect & others
+4. focus on community involvement

 - compiler
     - sugar for addressing "A::B::C" with "B::C" or "C"
         - this is partly implemented, it currently requires the shortest form